Ordina-Group/cursus-docker/slides/markdown/continuousdelivery.md

 ### Setting up Jenkins - docker-compose (RECAP)
 A little recap:
-- We have defined our Jenkins container in a docker-compose file.
+  - We have defined our Jenkins container in a `docker-compose` file.
-  - The container will be build based on a Dockerfile in the directory `./jenkins`.
+  - The container will be built based on a Dockerfile in the directory `./jenkins`.
   - The container will mount the `jenkins_home` directory to the directory `.data/jenkins` on the host.
   - The container maps port `8080` from to container to `8080` on the localhost.
   - The container will have an extra entry in the host file to resolve the dockerhost for building images.